shawninder/music/static/texts/terms.en.md

 others who access or use the Service.

 By accessing or using the Service you agree to be bound by these Terms.
-If you disagree with any part of the terms then you may not access the Service.
+If you disagree with any part of the terms and won't comply, then you may not access the Service.

 ## Links To Other Web Sites